yatki/read-env/README.md

 ## Use Case Example
 Recently, I used [Nightmare](https://github.com/segmentio/nightmare) for *acceptance testing* and had several environments which have different configurations.

-Instead of doing something like below:
+Instead of writing a code like below:

 ```javascript
 import Nightmare from 'nightmare';